mattoxb/academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Teaching Assistant Professor of Computer Science at the [Univerisity of Illinois at Urbana-Champaign](https://illinois.edu/) in the [Department of Computer Science](https://cs.illinois.edu/).
+I am a Teaching Associate Professor of Computer Science at the [Univerisity of Illinois at Urbana-Champaign](https://illinois.edu/) in the [Department of Computer Science](https://cs.illinois.edu/).
 I am passionate about teaching, functional programming languages (particulaly [Haskell](https://haskell.org)), and Competitive Programming/ICPC.

 I received my PhD from UIUC in 2003, studying self-applicable online partial evaluators under [Sam Kamin](https://cs.illinois.edu/about/people/emeritus-faculty/kamin).
 I taught Computer Science at the [Illinois Institute of Technology](https://iit.edu) for 13 years before returning here in 2015.